niladrix719/Spendwise/README.md

 **Firebase:** Real-time handling of the transactions of the users.

-This combination ensures a seamless and powerful expense tracking experience.
+This combination ensures a seamless and powerful expense tracking experience

 ## Getting Started